Kūya: Biographies

-Biographies of Kūya were written by his friends and followers Jakushin and Minamoto-no-Tamenori, and Number 18 of the Ryōjin Hishō derives from 'Kūya's Praise'.
-The late tenth-century collection of biographies of those who had attained rebirth in the Pure Land, the Nihon ōjō gokuraki ki, attributes to Kūya the devotion of all Japan to the nembutsu.
+Biographies of Kūya were written by his friends and followers Jakushin and Minamoto no Tamenori, and Number 18 of the Ryōjin Hishō derives from 'Kūya's Praise'.
+The late tenth-century collection of biographies of those who had attained rebirth in Sukhavati, the Pure Land of Amitābha, the Nihon ōjō gokuraki ki, attributes to Kūya the devotion of all Japan to the nembutsu.
 He is also known as founder of Rokuharamitsu-ji where he later died.

-Details of Kūya's life are very scant prior to 938, but in the existing biographies it is said that Kūya, possibly of Imperial lineage, took tonsure at a temple in Owari Province in his youth and traveled to various holy sites and performing good works in the community.
-Later, Kūya traveled to Awa and Tosa provinces before undertaking austerities at a place called Yushima (湯島) before a statue of Kannon.
-After attaining a vision of Kannon, he traveled to other provinces and eventually came to the capital in 938.
-Due to an ongoing revolt at the time, people from the provinces were displaced and came to the capital.
-Kūya was said to beg for food and then distribute that food to refugees and others who were suffering.
-Additionally, Kūya constructed Buddhist stupa and hanging scrolls depicting Kannon and Amitābha Buddha.
-Since his early years traveling the provinces, Kūya employed the nembutsu as a means of magically delivering the dead to the Pure Land, in contrast to the practice at the time where the dead were frequently left to decompose where they were left.
+Details of Kūya's life are very scant prior to 938, but the existing biographies state that Kūya, possibly of Imperial lineage, took tonsure at a temple in Owari Province in his youth, travelled to various holy sites, and performed good works in the community.
+Later, Kūya travelled to Awa and Tosa provinces before undertaking austerities at a place called Yushima (湯島) before a statue of Kannon.
+After attaining a vision of Kannon, he traveled to other provinces and eventually came to Heian-kyō, the capital, in 938.
+Due to an ongoing revolt, many people from the provinces were displaced and relocated to the capital.
+Kūya was said to have begged for food and then distributed it to refugees and others suffering.
+Additionally, Kūya constructed stupas and hanging scrolls depicting Kannon and Amitābha.
+Since his early years travelling the provinces, Kūya employed the nembutsu as a means of magically transporting the dead to Sukhavati.
+This was in contrast to the prevailing practice, where the dead were left to decompose where they were found.

-Kūya was fully ordained as a monk in 948 in the Tendai Buddhist sect at Enryakuji temple on Mount Hiei, and continued promoting the practice of the nembutsu while engaging in other activities.
-In 963, Kūya staged a grand ceremony to commemorate the completion of a copy, begun in 950 and relying on community donations, of the Mahaprajnaparamita Sutra composed in gold ink.
+Kūya was fully ordained as a monk in 948 in the Tendai Buddhist sect at Enryaku-ji on Mount Hiei, and continued promoting the practice of the nembutsu while engaging in other activities.
+In 963, Kūya staged a grand ceremony to commemorate the completion of a copy of the Mahaprajnaparamita Sutra, begun in 950 and relying on community donations, and composed in gold ink.
 Research suggests this sutra project was intended to relieve epidemics and pacify the spirits of the dead.
 The biographies continue describing further miracles performed by Kūya until his death in 972.

+Kūya's followers commemorated his death for 48 nights from 13 November onwards, by bowl-beating (hachi-tataki) in and around Kyoto.
+The haiku poets were very struck by this practice, making 'cold prayers' (kan-nembutsu) a set topic, and giving rise to Matsuo Bashō's famous tribute: "Dried salted salmon, / Kūya's emaciation also, / During the coldest season".

 Beliefs

-Details of Kūya's religious beliefs are not explicitly explained in the biographies, but it is inferred from his actions that Kūya viewed the nembutsu as a form of thaumaturgy or miracle-working, as well as a form of salvation more common in later Pure Land teachings.
-Stories of hijiri itinerant monks (cf. Gyōki) were common in the early Heian period, and Kūya is counted among them, but differs somewhat in his employment of the nembutsu as opposed to more widespread esoteric practices.
-Further, Kūya was not exclusively devoted to Amitābha Buddha, but venerated other Buddhist deities, particularly Kannon Bodhisattva.